 I value this highly and understand the importance as a professional of having access to good quality clinical supervision, consultation and training with someone who is going to provide encouragement as well as opportunities for professional growth and development.

 I am trained as an accredited supervisor in Cognitive Analytic Therapy and had the pleasure of offering clinical supervision to psychologists and psychological therapists from different professional backgrounds.

 I am able to offer clinical supervision to individual practitioners or to groups.
-In addition I offer clinical supervision to practitioners working with people who have intellectual disabilities, Autism Spectrum Condition or both.
-I offer clinical supervision to Cognitive Analytic Therapists and trainees and am an accredited ACAT supervisor.
+In addition I offer clinical supervision to practitioners working with people with intellectual disabilities, and people on the autism spectrum.

-I have extensive experience of offering psychological consultation in multi-disciplinary settings and to organisations who provide residential support to people with mental health difficulties, intellectual disabilities and/or Autism Spectrum Condition.
+I have extensive experience of offering psychological consultation in multi-disciplinary settings and to organisations who provide support to people with mental health difficulties, intellectual disabilities and people on the autism spectrum.